 Emily died of tuberculosis at age 30.
+Her giant mastiff Keeper followed her coffin into the church and grieved for months.
 Despite ever only writing one novel, her impact on English literature has been profound.
-That one book has been adapted dozens of times, making her Short-Lived Big Impact
+That one book has been adapted dozens of times, making her Short-Lived, Big Impact.